 - (a) The investigator-in-charge designates parties to participate in the investigation.
 Parties shall be limited to those persons, government agencies, companies, and associations whose employees, functions, activities, or products were involved in the accident or incident and who can provide suitable qualified technical personnel actively to assist in the investigation.
-No other entity is afforded the right to participate in accident investigations by the CAAV. - (b) Participants in the investigation (i.e., party representatives, party coordinators, and/or the larger party organization) shall be responsive to the direction of representatives the CAAV and may lose party status if they do not comply with their assigned duties, actively proscriptions or instructions, or if they conduct themselves in a manner prejudicial to the investigation. - (c) No party to the investigation shall be represented in any aspect of the CAAV's investigation by any person who also represents claimants or insurers. - (1) No party representative may occupy a legal position. - (2) Failure to comply with these provisions may result in sanctions, including loss of status as a party. - (d) In addition to compliance with the provisions of paragraph (a) of this section, and to assist in ensuring complete understanding of the requirements and limitations of party status, all party representatives in aviation investigations shall sign a statement containing these requirements and limitations immediately upon attaining party representative status.
-Failure timely to sign that statement may result in sanctions, including loss of status as a party.
+No other entity is afforded the right to participate in accident investigations by the CAAV. - (b) Participants in the investigation (i.e., party representatives, party coordinators, and/or the larger party organization) shall be responsive to the direction of representatives the CAAV and may lose party status if they do not comply with their assigned duties, actively proscriptions or instructions, or if they conduct themselves in a manner prejudicial to the investigation. - (c) No party to the investigation shall be represented in any aspect of the CAAV's investigation by any person who also represents claimants or insurers.
+No party representative may occupy a legal position. - (d) In addition to compliance with the provisions of paragraph (a) of this section, and to assist in ensuring complete understanding of the requirements and limitations of party status, all party representatives in aviation investigations shall sign a statement containing these requirements and limitations immediately upon attaining party representative status.